greysweater42/cookbook/content/hadoop.md

 title: "hadoop"
 date: 2018-12-04T21:32:35+01:00
 draft: false
-image: "hadoop.jpg"
 categories: ["Data engineering"]
-tags: ["hadoop", "Data engineering"]
 ---

 ## 1. What is hadoop and why would you use it?

-* hadoop is the first popular big data tool ever;
+* hadoop is the first ever popular big data tool;

-* it let's you "quickly" compute huge amounts of data thanks to dividing computation into many machines (a cluster of machines); "quickly" comparing to a standard, one-machine approach;
+* it lets you *quickly* compute huge amounts of data thanks to dividing computation into many machines i.e. a cluster of machines; (*quickly* comparing to a standard, one-machine approach);

 * you can store and easily access huge amounts of data thanks to hadoop's distributed file system (hdfs);